mframpton/seqfam/docs/tutorial_and_api.rst

 =========

 For a rare variant to be considered potentially causal of a particular trait/disease based on in silico analysis, it should satisfy various criteria, such as being biologically plausible and predicted to be pathogenic.
-The :file:`gene_drop.py` module can be used to further assess candidate variants via Monte Carlo gene dropping.
+The :py:mod:`gene_drop` module can be used to further assess candidate variants via Monte Carlo gene dropping.

 Given the structure of the families, Monte Carlo gene dropping can indicate whether a variant is enriched in the cohort relative to the general population, and assuming the trait/disease is more prevalent in the cohort, such enrichment supports causality.
-The :file:`gene_drop.py` module can be considered complementary to the *RVsharing* *R* package :cite:`Bureau2014` which calculates the probability of multiple affected relatives sharing a rare variant under the assumption of no disease association or linkage.
+The :py:mod:`gene_drop` module can be considered complementary to the `RVsharing <https://cran.r-project.org/web/packages/RVsharing/index.html>`_ *R* package :cite:`Bureau2014` which calculates the probability of multiple affected relatives sharing a rare variant under the assumption of no disease association or linkage.

 The module requires a pedigree file in `fam format <https://www.cog-genomics.org/plink2/formats#fam>`_ as input.
-The example script :file:`1_example_gene_drop.py` shows how to use :file:`gene_drop.py` with the pedigrees in :file:`cohort.fam`.
+The example script :file:`1_example_gene_drop.py` shows how to use :py:mod:`gene_drop` with the pedigrees in :file:`data/cohort.fam`.
 It first creates a :py:obj:`gene_drop.Cohort` object from :file:`cohort.fam` which stores all of the pedigrees as trees.

 .. code-block:: python